front-end-intermediate/session-1/readme.md

 Introducing the developer tools console, data types, variable types `var`, `let`, and `const`, and scope.

-Try this in the console (copy paste one line at a time):
+Try this in the browser's console (copy and paste one line at a time):

 ```js
 var width = 100;